-Effected of Proposed Changes
+Effected of the Bill

-HB 117 amends s.
-905.27, F.S., to specify that when a court is considering whether to authorize the disclosure of grand jury testimony for the purpose of furthering justice, it may consider whether such disclosure would further a public interest when the disclosure is requested by the media or an interested person, regardless of whether that purpose is for use in a criminal or civil case, and:
+The bill amends s.
+905.27, F.S., to specify that a court may authorize the disclosure of grand jury testimony for the purpose of furthering justice when disclosure furthers a public interest and the disclosure is requested by the media or an interested person, regardless of whether the purpose of the disclosure is for use in a criminal or civil case, and:

-- The subject of the grand jury inquiry is deceased; - The grand jury inquiry related to criminal or sexual activity between a subject of the grand jury investigation and a person who at the time was a minor; - The testimony was previously disclosed by a court order; and - The state attorney is provided notice of the request.
+- The subject of the grand jury inquiry is deceased; - The grand jury inquiry related to criminal or sexual activity between the subject of the grand jury investigation and a person who was a minor at the time of the alleged criminal or sexual activity; - The testimony was previously disclosed by a court order; and - The state attorney is provided notice of the request.